naitikshah1008/CalSync-AI/README.md

 **AI-Powered Learning Planner with Google Calendar Integration**

-CalSync-AI is a local, AI-driven learning planner that generates structured learning plans, converts them into realistic study schedules, and automatically syncs them to **Google Calendar** — all running locally using Docker.
+CalSync-AI is a local, AI-driven learning planner that generates structured learning plans, converts them into realistic study schedules, and automatically syncs them to **Google Calendar**, all running locally using Docker.

 ---